 While some users have reported grounding issues in the AudioBox GO audio path that introduce audible hum when connected to certain microphones or computers, we didn’t experience any of these effects while testing the interface.
 We did find the AudioBox GO’s lack of granular onboard monitoring and its rear-facing inputs a bit cumbersome to work around, though these design choices make sense when considering the interface’s limited form factor.
 All in all, the AudioBox GO is an extremely good value when considering its convenient size and high recording resolution, but due to its very limited ability, it’s best used for very stripped-down mobile applications or live performance use.

-Things to Consider Before Buying an Audio Interface
+Things to Consider Before Buying The Best Audio Interfaces

 Inputs and Outputs